 must be brought to camp in the original packaging or in a blister pack pre-packaged by a pharmacy.
 Medication will be handed to the Nurse on check-in day and kept in our Health Center for safekeeping.

 Help you to help…you!
-If you want to hear from your camper while they’re at camp, it’s a good idea to send them
+If you want to hear from your camper while they’re at camp, it’s wise to send them

 Bring a few home comforts

-If this if your camper’s first time at sleep away camp, certain reminders of the comforts of home can be nice to bring along.
-A favorite book, comfortable blanket or even a family photo can help to make their cabin feel a little more homely.
-Games for cabin time are always a great idea too!
+If this is your camper’s first time at sleep-away camp, certain reminders of home can be a nice touch.
+A favorite book, comfortable blanket or family photo can help make their cabin feel a little more homey.
+Games for cabin time are always a great move too.
 If your child has a favorite stuffed animal or something very dear to them, we suggest leaving that at home and finding a ‘camp favorite’ to bring to camp.
 We would hate for your child’s favorite item to go missing!

 Help your camper re-pack

-Include an UN-checked copy of the packing list in your camper’s things so they can use it to re-pack and come home.
-This helps them to ensure they have everything and reduces Lost and Found at Camp–yay!
+Include an UN-checked copy of your packing checklist in your camper’s things so they can use it to re-pack and come home.
+This helps them to ensure they have everything and reduces Lost and Found at Camp—yay!